 What are the Building Regulations?

-What building work should comply with Building Regulations?
+What type of building work must comply with the Building Regulations?

-- the installation or extension of a service or fitting which is controlled under the regulations
+- the installation (or extension) of a service or fitting controlled by the Regulations

-- an alteration project involving work which will temporarily or permanently affect the ongoing compliance of the building, service or fitting with the requirements relating to structure, fire, or access to and use of buildings
+- an 'alteration project' consisting of work that temporarily or permanently affects the continued compliance of the building, service or fitting with requirements relating to structure, fire or access to (and use of) the buildings

-- the insertion of insulation into a cavity wall
+- the placement of insulation into a cavity wall

 - Part A - Structure